bjorg/jPath/README.md

 Using JPath
 -----------
-There are two syntactic methods to using JPath — chained method calls or an XPath query.
+There are two syntactic methods to using JPath - chained method calls or an XPath query.

 Chained method calls offers the most control but with a high level of complexity.
-XPath query is a lot easier to use but with the caveat that it’s considered beta and rather limited as far as Javascript features go.
+XPath query is a lot easier to use but with the caveat that it's considered beta and rather limited as far as Javascript features go.